-Use VoIP solutions, which allows you to make phone calls using a broadband Internet connection instead of a phone line, to slash monthly phone bills.
-Comparison shop VoIP options throughand be sure to choose your plan wisely.
+Use Voice over Internet Protocol (VoIP) solutions, which allow you to make phone calls using a broadband Internet connection instead of a phone line, to slash monthly phone bills.
+Comparison shop VoIP options through and be sure to choose your plan wisely.

 Make your purchases work for you

-During these tough times, access to capital is tight and cash is a highly-prized commodity.
-Nonetheless your business needs certain things to operate, such as office supplies, equipment, and materials.
+During these tough times, access to capital is tight and cash is a highly prized commodity.
+Still, your business needs certain things to operate, such as office supplies, equipment, and materials.
 Conserve your cash by using smart purchasing strategies.